- EN - Blog

 Quite simply, customer satisfaction involves offering products and services to your customers that meet their needs, expectations, and demands.
 More and more companies are realising that sustainable growth of their businesses depends in large part on their ability to satisfy their customers.
 Yet, some companies have yet to put customer satisfaction at the heart of their strategy.
-This article is dedicated in particular to such readers.

 First of all, measuring customer satisfaction will help you gain a better understanding of your customers and their expectations.
 This is crucial because there is often a big difference between how you perceive your customers’ needs and expectations and what the reality is.